StefanMPopp/StefanMPopp.github.io/_projects/2_project.md

 <div class="caption">
     Simulated tracks: <strong>Left:</strong> meandering <strong>Middle:</strong> Correlated Random Walk <strong>Right:</strong> Spiral
 </div>

+I will test the target finding efficiency of these strategies in different target environments and with different levels of 'noise' in the movement.

+The ultimate goal of this project is, to implement a version of the meandering strategy in search robot swarms, depending on the results of this simulation.

 <h4>search on 3D surfaces</h4>
 so far, only in flat arena searching, or on rough surface in runways; hypotheses; pic of plates; video